python/cpython/Doc/tutorial/classes.rst

 than the super call found in single-inheritance languages.

-With new-style classes, dynamic ordering is necessary because all  cases of multiple inheritance exhibit one or more diamond relationships (where one at least one of the parent classes can be accessed through multiple paths from the bottommost class).
+With new-style classes, dynamic ordering is necessary because all  cases of multiple inheritance exhibit one or more diamond relationships (where at least one of the parent classes can be accessed through multiple paths from the bottommost class).
 For example, all new-style classes inherit from :class:`object`, so any case of multiple inheritance provides more than one path